Rare Monet returned to family more than 80 years after it was stolen by Nazis | KRDO

 That couple listed it for sale in Houston but agreed to surrender it to the FBI last year after learning of its “looted history,” the bureau said.

-Since then, the FBI has been working to return the Monet to the Parlagi’s granddaughters, and the handoff was made Wednesday.
+Since then, the FBI has been working to return the Monet to the Parlagi’s granddaughters, one of whom lives in France and the other in Spain, and the handoff was made Wednesday.

+“Our grandfather would have been so happy to find out this Monet was being restituted after all his attempts over the years,” the granddaughters said in a statement released by the Commission for Looted Art in Europe.
+“This is a very moving and exceptional day for us, a day neither of us thought would ever happen.”

 The Parlagi family is still searching for several other art pieces stolen by the Nazis, including a signed Paul Signac watercolor from 1903 that was sold to the same Nazi art dealer as the Monet.